FlavScents AInsights Entry for Lychee Mercaptan Acetate (CAS: 51755-85-2)

 - Molecular Weight: 190.30 g/mol

 Lychee mercaptan acetate is characterized by its thioether and ester functional groups, which contribute to its distinctive odor profile.
-The presence of the sulfur atom in the thioether group is particularly significant for its odor characteristics, often imparting a fruity and tropical note reminiscent of lychee.
+The presence of the sulfur atom in the thioether group is particularly relevant to its odor characteristics, imparting a unique lychee-like aroma that is both fruity and slightly sulfurous.

 Citation hooks: FlavScents; PubChem; FEMA